Baryonification III: An accurate analytical model for the dispersion measure probability density function of fast radio bursts: Results

 We then sample the likelihood in a Markov Chain Monte Carlo (MCMC) analysis using the ensemble sampler {\sc emcee} \citep{2013PASP..125..306F}.
 We choose to fit each of the five TNG PDFs at its own redshift.
 This is due to the fact that the BFC model has mostly been tested and calibrated at redshifts lower than $z=1.5$, and some model parameters show significant redshift dependence in this regime \citep[see e.g.][]{2025arXiv250707892S}.
 Hence, fitting all redshifts simultaneously could yield erroneous results due to potential redshift-dependent parameter evolution.
 The prior ranges used for all redshift bins are identical and are listed in \Cref{tab:priorMCMC}.

-The best-fit PDFs derived from the MCMC are shown in \Cref{fig:result1} alongside their $68\,\%$ confidence interval.
+The best-fit PDFs derived from the MCMC are shown in \Cref{fig:result1} along with their $68\,\%$ confidence intervals.
 The results are colour-coded by redshift; the TNG measurements from \citet{2025arXiv250707090K} are shown in dashed, while the best-fit analytical results from BFC are shown as a solid line.
-As shown, the analytical model agrees well with the hydrodynamical simulation.
-The corresponding constraints on the parameters of the BFC model are demonstrated in \Cref{fig:MCMC}.
+As shown, the analytical model agrees well with the hydrodynamical simulation. \review{To quantify this agreement, we perform a $\chi^2$ test for each fit relative to the cosmic variance using the covariance matrix.
+The resulting values for the reduced $\chi^2$ are 1.51, 0.30, 0.22, 0.40 and 1.17 for the fits at redshifts 0.7, 1.5, 3, 4, and 5, respectively.
+It is important to keep in mind, however, that the data we are fitting the BFC to is already a fit itself against the results of the TNG simulation.
+This means that the covariance we are using might not be entirely representative of the scatter in that data.
+Therefore, interpreting the reduced $\chi^2$ has to be done with caution. } The corresponding constraints on the parameters of the BFC model are demonstrated in \Cref{fig:MCMC}.
 We note again that we performed the fit at each redshift separately, thus allowing us to investigate redshift evolution of the parameters.
 As can be seen, the primary drivers of the PDF shape are the parameters determining the gas profile, \Cref{eq:rhogas}.
 These are $M_\mathrm{c}$, $\mu$ and $\delta$.
-Interestingly, we find that $\mu$ depends quite strongly on redshift, preferring a mass-independent slope of the gas profile, $\beta$, at higher redshifts since $\mu\to 0$ leads to a constant $\beta$ (compare \Cref{eq:beta}).
+Interestingly, we find that $\mu$ depends strongly on redshift, favouring a mass-independent slope of the gas profile, $\beta$, at higher redshifts, since $\mu\to 0$ implies a constant $\beta$ (compare \Cref{eq:beta}).
 A large $\mu$ will introduce a stronger dependence on $M_\mathrm{c}$.
 Compared to the parameters obtained in \citet{2025arXiv250707892S} for redshifts 0.7 and 1.5, we find that $\delta$ is larger and $\mu$ is less dependent on redshift.
-However, one should keep in mind that the redshift range here is much larger.
+However, one should note that the redshift range here is much larger.
 Finally, we note that $\eta$ and d$\eta$ are not constrained when compared to the prior range in \Cref{tab:priorMCMC}.
 These parameters describe the stellar and central galaxy profiles, which are scaled by $N_\mathrm{star}$.
 As the best-fit values obtained for $N_\mathrm{star}$ are small, the exact shape of the profile is irrelevant, and thus the influence of $\eta$ or d$\eta$ is negligible.
 The same is true for the cold gas component, $c_\mathrm{iga}$.
 Comparing the resulting error bars to the constraints of the BFC model obtained by kSZ and X-ray observations \citep{2025arXiv250707991K,2025ApJ...989...81S} shows that $\sim10^4$ FRBs can constrain the BFC parameters to similar precision.